jollyjinx/modbus-2-mqtt-bridge/README.md

 ## Have any Modbus device brigded to MQTT

 It comes with json definition files for:
+    - Lambda EU-L series heatpumps
+    - Phoenix Contact electric vehicle chargecontroller
+    - Hanmatek HM310T laboratory power supply
     - SMA sunnyboy inverters
     - SMA sunnystore inverters
-    - Phoenix Contact electric vehicle chargecontroller
-    - Hanmatek HM310T laboratory power supply

 It's easy to setup your own modbus2mqtt definition file.
 A json definition file looks like this: